StoneHW-21/-2/README.md

      - On top of the Arduino IDE, select the port (likely to be COM3 or higher).
      - Search for `xiao` in the development board on the left and select `XIAO_ESP32S3`.

-3. Before you flash go to the "Tools" drop down in the Arduino IDE and make sure you set "PSRAM:" to be "PSRAM: "OPI PSRAM"
+3. Before you flash go to the "Tools" drop-down in the Arduino IDE and make sure you set "PSRAM:" to "PSRAM: "OPI PSRAM"

 ![Like this](OPI-PSRAM.png)